 - Resume or CV: Interviewers will have a copy, but feel free to bring one as well.

-Your recruiter will check in with you immediately after the interview to debrief.
+We suggest that you check in with your recruiter immediately after the interview to debrief.